 Mental Health Awareness Week

-At the heart of the Human Givens (HG) approach is the understanding that to thrive mentally and emotionally, we all have a set of nine innate emotional needs — Community being one of them.
+At the heart of the Human Givens (HG) approach is the understanding that for us to thrive mentally and emotionally, we all have nine innate emotional needs.
+One of the most powerful ways we support our wellbeing is by actively meeting those needs in our daily lives.

 This week is your invitation to reflect on your own connections, reach out to others, and rediscover the strength that comes from feeling part of something bigger.